peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 To locate the target for outgoing delegation maintenance notifications, the notification sender MUST perform the following steps:

-1. Construct the lookup name, by injecting the `_dsync` label after the first label of the delegation owner name.
+1. Construct the lookup name, by inserting the `_dsync` label after the first label of the delegation owner name.

 2. Perform a lookup of type DSYNC for the lookup name, and validate the